 Maryland allows online orders

-Since Maryland permits online cottage food sales, endvr gives you a branded storefront where customers can browse, preorder, and pay — no website required.
+Since Maryland permits online cottage food sales, endvr gives you a simple storefront where customers can browse, preorder, and pay — no website required.

 Bill tracking data provided by LegiScan